QuanEstimation/QuanEstimation/docs/src/guide/guide_Sopt.md

     states in the final episode and the values of the objective function in all episodes will be saved.
-If set `True` then the states and the values of the objective function obtained in all episodes will be saved during the training. `method` represents the algorithm used to optimize the states, options are: "AD", "PSO", "DE", "DDPG", and "NM". `**kwargs` contains the keywords and default values corresponding to the optimization algorithm which will be introduced in detail below.
+If set `True` then the states and the values of the objective function obtained in all episodes will be saved during the training. `method` represents the algorithm used to optimize the states, options are: "AD", "PSO", "DE", and "NM". `**kwargs` contains the keywords and default values corresponding to the optimization algorithm which will be introduced in detail below.